GaillardTom/InstaStalker/README.md

 ## Usage:

+#### [input]

-[input] "targets.txt" contains 1 username for target with each line
+"targets.txt" contains 1 username for target with each line

-[How To use it ?] get cookies from burpsuite and put them in the .env file,  the targets also have to be public for this to work
+#### [How To use it ?]

+1. get cookies from burpsuite and put them in the .env file,  the targets also have to be public for this to work

-[Output] "data/{name}_{curr_date}" with every following that the user has
+2. Have a mongoDB instance ready to store the result

+3. Start the app and connect to it on localhost

+4. Add a target and click on it to start a scan and add all the following in the DB

+5. You can then rescan the target to see if he followed anybody since the last scan

+#### [Output]

+All the newly following of a given target inside a nice a little page.